Did you know…

 The Family Leaning Center (FLC) was founded in 1981 by community activist Brenda Lyle and local parents.
 We are committed to the belief that every child, every family has the unalienable right to pursue meaningful educational and social pathways to become happy, contributing human beings; a life made possible through educational and economic sustainable opportunities for the children and their entire family.
 The FLC is an IRS recognized Section 501 (c) (3) tax exempt non-profit entity.

-For more than 38 years, FLC has provided low-income and culturally diverse children and families in Boulder County with valuable opportunities to become educated, productive members of society.
+For more than four decades, FLC has provided low-income and culturally diverse children and families in Boulder County with valuable opportunities to become educated, productive members of society.
 Our function is not only to offer tools for success throughout life but to pass the baton on to generations that follow, realizing that the power of one becomes the power of many.
 This is accomplished through programs that provide training opportunities for the entire family.
 We seek to inspire and empower students of all ages for long-term success.

 Today, FLC has grown to become a robust human services agency, serving over 1,800 children and families each year with programs and training in early childhood education, health and wellness, youth development and family literacy.
 Our families share a strong work ethic and a deep commitment to improving the quality of life for their children and themselves.
-After 38 years in existence, many generations of families have participated in our programs.
+After more than four decades in existence, many generations of families have participated in our programs.
 Over the years we have been fortunate enough to touch the lives of more than 15,000 children and parents who otherwise would not have had the opportunity to gain the confidence and skills necessary to succeed in life.